PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 1. An offline compiler analyzes constant-depth physical templates such as initialization, idle syndrome extraction, measurement, and transversal Clifford operations.
-2. `DemStitcher` instantiates the cached templates for one decoding window, resolves their temporal dependencies, and returns a structured `DetectorErrorModel`.
+2. `DemSliceRoundSchedule` instantiates the cached templates for one decoding window, resolves their temporal dependencies through the internal stitcher, and returns a structured `DetectorErrorModel`.

 The split follows the DEM Stitch design in
 [Ikari et al.](https://arxiv.org/abs/2608.11719).
 PECOS keeps the more